Lazarus Planet: Omega

-Sideplot
+Side plots

 Assault on Krypton

-While talking to Mrs. Grant about being part of the Daily Planet, Nia Nal is knocked unconscious after entering Batman's dream and the eruption of Lazarus Volcano.
+While talking to Cat Grant about being part of the Daily Planet, Nia Nal is knocked unconscious after entering Batman's dream and the eruption of Lazarus Volcano.
 She arrives and meets up with Kara Zor-El and Damian where she gets brought up to speed and tells them the future has gone dark.
 Batman wakes up and tells Nia that the only way for them to know the true future is to get the Doctor Fate helmet from Khalid Nassour.
-Nia Nal manages to go to Khalid's dream, but Khalid does not recognize her but the helmet does.
-Nia Nal manages to retrieve the helmet, but she wakes up in a Lazarus Pit with the helmet.
+Nia Nal enters Khalid's dream and retrieves the helmet, but Khalid does not recognize her.
 Meanwhile, Jon Kent confronts an individual who gains new powers due to the explosion on Lazarus Island.
-Mercy Graves is in LexCorp trying to protect Lex Luthor and the workers when a monstrous wolf appears, and Graves is hit with the radiation from the Lazarus Island explosion where she can transform her body into a weapon.
-After Mary Marvel said her name which freed all the imprisoned people, Power Girl is having hallucinations but manages to be free with the help of Lilith Clay.
+Mercy Graves is exposed to Lazarus resin and transformed into a cyborg.
+Power Girl suffers from hallucinations, but escapes with help from Lilith Clay.

 We Once Were Gods

 A family encounters a regular human washed up on the shore.
-However, its revealed that the human was originally one of the amphibious monsters in the Trench and starts attacking the family, but Aquaman intervenes and saves them.
+However, it is revealed that the human was originally one of the amphibious monsters in the Trench and starts attacking the family, but Aquaman intervenes and saves them.
 Martian Manhunter observes how the eruption from the Lazarus Volcano has given everyone new powers.
 He observes an empath named Raphael Arce who tries to absorb all the pain from people who are painfully dying.
-Wonder Woman is sparring with a woman name Bia when Bia is taken by an undead Theseus and his army.
+Wonder Woman is sparring with a woman named Bia when Bia is taken by an undead Theseus and his army.
 Wonder Woman saves Bia from Theseus and with the help of Nubia, they defeat Theseus.
-Theseus reveals that the explosion from Lazarus Volcano has opened the gates of Hades, allowing the undead to return back to the mortal world.
+Theseus reveals that the explosion from the Lazarus Volcano has opened the gates of Hades, allowing the undead to return to the mortal world.
 Mary Marvel meets Black Adam's new heir Malik, and they try to free Billy Batson from the Rock of Eternity.
-They reach Batson, who frees himself by absorbing the Rock of Eternity, however the wizard Shazam is angry that Batson absorbed the Rock of Eternity, causing Shazam to be locked out of his own power and declares the Shazam family unworthy.
+They reach Batson, who frees himself by absorbing the Rock of Eternity, but the wizard Shazam is angry at this and declares the Shazam family unworthy.